 Hypokalemic alkalosis occurs when your body lacks the normal amount of the mineral potassium.
-You normally get potassium from your food, but potassium deficiency is rarely caused by not eating enough of it.
+You normally get potassium from your food, but not eating enough of it is rarely the cause of a potassium deficiency.
 Kidney disease, excessive sweating, and diarrhea are just a few ways you can lose too much potassium.
 Potassium is essential to the proper functioning of the:

 - nervous system

 Symptoms of alkalosis can vary.
 In the early stages of the condition, you may have: